xStarbound/xStarbound/doc/lua/celestial.md

 A variant of `celestial` containing only `celestial.parameters` is avaiilable to JSON versioning scripts (see below).

+> **Note:** The celestial database will **not** be fully loaded for a few ticks when a celestial callback is first invoked on an unloaded chunk!
+>
-**Warning:** The celestial database will **NOT** be fully loaded when a celestial callback is first invoked in a given context!
-Some callbacks — noted below — return `nil` or a dummy value when the celestial database isn't loaded.
-If you use these callbacks in a script, make sure to put them behind a conditional check or coroutine in `update` that waits until `celestial.planetName(celestial.currentSystem())` stops returning `nil`.
+> Some callbacks — noted below — return `nil` or a dummy value when the celestial database isn't loaded.
+If you use these callbacks in a script, consider putting them behind a conditional check or coroutine in `update` that waits until `celestial.planetName(systemInTargetChunk)` stops returning `nil`.

 #### `bool` celestial.skyFlying()